Hildebrand Law, P.C. mobile logo

 Do you have questions about the division of Deferred Retirement Option Plans in an Arizona divorce?

 Well, the Arizona Court of Appeals in the memorandum decisions of Lambert vs. Sheets issued a ruling on whether an Arizona Deferred Retirement Option Plan, also know as the DROP program, was subject to being divided in a divorce in Arizona.

-The following is the Arizona Court of Appeals decision in that case.
+The Court of Appeals stated Wife served Husband with a petition for dissolution of marriage in March 2012.
+At the time, Husband was eligible to retire under the Arizona Public Safety Personnel Retirement System (“PSPRS”) pension plan.
 He was eligible to receive $3,930.84 per month in benefits upon retirement but chose to continue working.
 He was qualified to participate in DROP, see A.R.S. §§ 38-844.02 et seq., but had not elected to do so.

+The Court of Appeals stated In November 2015, the parties finalized their dissolution of marriage and consent decree that incorporated a property settlement agreement (“PSA”).
+The parties agreed to divide Husband’s PSPRS benefit pursuant to Koelsch v.
+Koelsch, 148 Ariz.
+176 (1986).
 Under the agreement, each party received 50% of the community interest accrued through the date of service of the divorce petition.

 U.S. News and World Report Votes Hildebrand Law, PC Best Law Firms for 2020 2021 2022 2023